henriettetuombe/multilingual-file-manager/README.md

 # Multilingual File Manager Application

-This is a Multilingual File Manager Application built using Node.js, Express, MySQL, and i18next for internationalization.
+This is a Multilingual File Manager Application built using Node.js, Express, MONGODB, and i18next for internationalization.
 The application provides user registration, login, and file management functionalities with support for multiple languages.

 ## Features